Türkisch für Anfänger: Season 1

 The new family adjusts to each other - which is more difficult than Doris and Metin thought.
 Lena and Yağmur are forced to share a room, which immediately complicates their relationship, especially because Lena is an atheist and Yağmur is an observant Muslim.
 Free-spirited Doris is now responsible for two more children, her stepson Cem, who is a bit macho, and her stepdaughter, who is critical of her subpar kitchen-skills.

 Meanwhile, Lena and Nils try to fit in at their new school, which is different from their old one since most of the students have a migrant background.
 Lena eventually befriends Axel, who also attends her school and is a patient of Doris.
 Axel, who is an orphan, immediately feels comfortable at the Schneider-Öztürk's and soon falls in love with Lena.
 At first, Lena denies her feelings for him, but eventually they become a couple.
+Cem attempts to have a relationship with Ching, a Viet teenager, but fails.
+Axel has a minor relationship with Ching, but reveals that it wasn't a „real” relationship.

 However, Cem realises that he, too, is in love with Lena, leaving Lena torn between Cem and Axel as she has developed feelings for her step-brother, as well.
-When Axel and Lena overhear Cem talking about his feelings for her, Axel breaks up with Lena, but is run over by a bicycle on his way home and severely hurt.
+To keep their relationship safe, Axel and Lena try to make Cem and Ching a couple.
+When Axel and Lena overhear Cem talking about his feelings for her, before realizing the relationship was made up, Axel breaks up with Lena, but is run over by a bicycle on his way home and severely hurt.
 Lena blames herself and thinks that he tried to kill himself because she chose Cem over him.
 She then swears to never leave Axel again at his bedside, leaving Cem heartbroken.
-Axel sees through the misunderstanding, but chooses to not to tell that it was an accident.
+Axel sees through the misunderstanding, but chooses not to tell that it was an accident.

 Meanwhile, Doris' father Hans-Hermann Schneider (called "Hermi") comes to visit, which Doris is not happy about as they have had a strained relationship since her childhood.
 However, when she finds out that her father has lost his beloved button factory and his home due to bankruptcy, she lets him move in with the Schneider-Öztürk's.